-Then, the data inside the stream can be fetched and broken up into 8 byte entries.
-By comparing the Name Identifier field from the stream with the name identifier obtained from the property name, the correct 8-byte entry can be identified.
-In case of string named properties, the Name Identifier obtained from the stream is compared with the CRC-32 computation of the Unicode string name to obtain the correct entry.
+The data inside the stream can be fetched and broken up into 8 byte entries.
+For numerical named properties, the first four bytes is the name identifier.
+By comparing the name identifier field from the stream with the name identifier obtained from the property name, the correct 8-byte entry can be identified.
+In case of string named properties, the first four bytes is the CRC-32 Checksum.
+The CRC-32 Checksum obtained from the stream is compared with the CRC-32 computation of the Unicode string name to obtain the correct entry.